BiosystemsDataAnalysis/inverse-gff/README.md

         -m MAXT, --maxt MAXT  Set the maximum number of threads (default 1) -l LIM, --lim LIM     Set the memory limit (default 0.8)

 To prevent unexpected system exceptions the memory limit is set to 80% of the available system memory.
 If the memory limit is reached/exceeded the script generates memory errors indicating that too many threads were specified for the system.
-If already using a single thread free up system memory before running the script.
+It then tries to run the large blocks in a single thread.
+If memory errors still occur the script is quit.
+Either increase memory by increasing the memory limit (max=1) or shutting down running applications.

 # examples: